cathodert/crowdfunding_front_end/README.md

 ## Things to do

 - Make updates to CSS.
 Lots of issues.
+- Add zod (or alternative) to forms (NB was unable to import zod based on terminal prompt provided)
+- Implement appropriate error messages.
 - Did not complete PUT functionality at this point.
 Was having an authorisation error with token not being recogised.
 I have therefore commented out this functionality so it does not appear on deployed version.
-- Implement appropriate error messages.
 - As above - limit ability to create bands to users who select band member only.

 ## Screenshots